-3) Telephone 2111 to report the location of the fire.
+3) Phone 2111 to report the location of the fire.
 You or someone you designate must make the telephone call from a safe location as quickly as possible.
 Once you have given the dispatcher the information, wait until the dispatcher hangs up before you hang up because the dispatcher may need more information.
 The Amherst Fire Department through the Campus Police will know from your call that this is an active fire and not “burned food” or a malicious false alarm.

 4) Extinguish or Evacuate

 - If the fire is small and you have been trained to use the fire extinguisher, you may attempt to put the fire out.
 (Refer to the Fire Extinguisher Section of this plan.)

 - If you have not been trained to use the fire extinguisher or the fire is too large to extinguish, EVACUATE the building and:

 - Go to the closest exit and proceed directly to your assigned area away from the building.
 You should have a pre-designated area to meet for accountability reasons.

 - Notify others on your way out that this is a real fire but do not stop to force their evacuation.

 - When you get to your assigned area, wait to be accounted for and stay with your class, department or office so that the fire department or campus police officer can ask questions about the building or fire.